 6.97 New developments have the potential to generate a considerable number of vehicular and pedestrian trips which in turn can have both direct and cumulative impacts on the transport network.
 Improvements to public transport, walking, cycling and highway infrastructure may be required to mitigate identified impacts to ensure the increase in trips generated will not lead to severe residual transport impacts.
 To further minimise these impacts, measures and initiatives must be incorporated into the design of development to minimise vehicular trip generation.
-Transport Assessments and Travel Plans, developed in accordance with KCC guidance will be expected to accompany all planning applications for new developments that reach the required threshold.
-Where appropriate, new development proposals will be expected to enter into legal agreements to secure the delivery of mitigation to address both their direct and cumulative impacts on the transport network.
+Transport Assessments and Travel Plans, developed in accordance with KCC guidance will be expected to accompany all planning applications for new development proposals will be expected to enter into legal agreements to secure the delivery of mitigation to address both their direct and cumulative impacts on the transport network.
 The council will also seek to secure Construction Management Plans to minimise impacts from new developments during construction.